mozilla/blurts-server/README.md

 ### Deploy on Heroku

-We use Heroku apps for dev review only – official stage and production builds are handled by the Site Reliability Services team.
+We use Heroku apps for dev review only – official stage and production apps are built by the Dockerfile and CircleCI config, with deploy overseen by the Site Reliability Engineering team.

 Deploys from the `main` branch to Heroku are automatic.
 We also employ Heroku's "Review Apps" to check Pull Requests.
 These are currently set to auto-deploy: you can find the app link in your GitHub Pull Request.
 Review apps auto-destroy after 2 days of inactivity.